Tazinho/rsurveyjs/README.md

 - Provide file upload example - e.g. what to do then with that file?
 - PDF/Excel/CSV/JSON Export
 - tests for all examples are needed

+1. Shiny Integration (when you’re ready)

+Since you’re wrapping a JS form library, SurveyJS is a perfect fit for dynamic Shiny apps.
+When you revisit this:

+    Expose survey responses as input$<id>_data and input$<id>_data_live

+    Implement onComplete → Shiny.setInputValue(...)

+    Optionally: reactive resetting or dynamic schema updates

+Let me know when you’re ready — I can help scaffold that.
+2. Advanced Schema Helpers (R-side ergonomics)

+Help R users generate common schema fragments with minimal boilerplate.
+E.g.,

+surveyjs_text(“email”, title = “Your Email”, required = TRUE, validator
+= “email”) surveyjs_number(“age”, min = 18, max = 99)

+These small helpers can:

+    Make your API more user-friendly

+    Standardize common patterns

+    Encourage best practices

+This also reduces the risk of users writing broken schemas manually.
+3.
+Validation Utilities in R

+You now support JS-based validators.
+You could also expose an R-side DSL to help define them:

+surveyjs_validator(“nickname”, min_length = 4)

+This would output the correct pre_render_hook string for that validator, e.g.,

+survey.onValidateQuestion.add(function(sender, options) { if
+(options.name === ‘nickname’ && options.value.length \< 4) {
+options.error = ‘Too short’; } });

+This bridges ease-of-use with customizability.
+4. Theme Builder / Survey Style Options

+Your theme and theme_vars support is already great.

+You could:

+    Offer a helper like surveyjs_theme_vars(primary = "#abc", text = "#333")

+    Document how to preview and customize themes

+    Possibly add a live theme preview if/when you build a Shiny demo

+5. Minimal Test Suite / Examples Gallery

+Now is a good time to:

+    Create a tests/ folder (if not yet done)

+    Add snapshot-based examples using {testthat} or {vdiffr}

+    Or: create an "Examples Gallery" vignette with real use cases

 ------------------------------------------------------------------------